sgr-ksmt/SNSShare/README.md

 ### ErrorType
 - *NotAvailable(SNSType)* If a user cannot share to SNS service.
 - *EmptyData* : If SNSShareData is EmptyData (has no text, image and url).
-- Cancelled : If sharing cancelled by user.
-- URIEncodingError : Failed URI encoding When select *LINE* and share text and URL.
+- *URIEncodingError* : Failed URI encoding When select *LINE* and share text and URL.
-- UnknownError
+- *UnknownError*

 #### **Demo is [here](https://github.com/sgr-ksmt/SNSShare/blob/master/Demo/)**